U.S. Civics Education Government & Early American History

 1776 - The United States of America.

 In a pivotal moment in American history, English colonists living in America united to break ties with a tyrant king and gain independence.
-This was a significant event that emphasized the importance of civics education in understanding our nation's foundation.
+This was a significant event that emphasized the importance of self governance.

 The first instance of the term 'United States' appeared in the Declaration of Independence, where Thomas Jefferson referred to the thirteen united States.